polterguy/anarq/README.md

 * limit - Maximum number of items to return.
 Defaults to 25.
 Maximum users that can be returned is 100.
 * offset - Number of users to skip before start returning users

+Notice, the _"karma"_ returned from endpoint will only be calculated from likes given to posts and comments that are more recent than 30 days.
+Implying the system will have a floating karma value for their users, allowing newly registered users to rapidly go past users having been on the site for a long time.

 ### GET magic/modules/anarq/profile/authenticate